priyanshukumar17/bug-reports/LNMDoubts/arbitrary_vote_setting/README.md

 <p><a href="https://www.first.org/cvss/calculator/3.1#CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:H/A:N">🔗 Open in CVSS Calculator</a></p>

 ## Root Cause
-The cause is that everytime a vote is added, the number of total votes is re-written directly through the Firebase API call.
+Everytime a vote is added, the number of total votes is re-written directly through the Firebase API call.
 No checks on the server side are done to make sure the number changes are done in a valid or authorized manner.

 ## Recovery
 Since, the total number of votes are directly re-written, can only be recovered through searching through the logs and manually chaning them.